Aller au contenu principal

 The natural phrasing

-We give you what a French person would have said, not just “right” or “wrong”.
+We show you what a French person would have said, not just “right” or “wrong”.

 💡